Hi. My name is George Lee. I am a 19-year-old Taiwanese cook, food writer, self-taught photographer and videographer.

-Hi!
-My name is George Lee.
-I am from Taipei, Taiwan and currently an undergraduate student at UC Berkeley.
-Before I went to college, I spent a summer at Le Cordon Bleu Paris, where I received my culinary training in cuisine.
-While I was beyond inspired by the chefs at the institute and all the new culinary knowledge I had yet to learn, I couldn’t help but feel hesitant about the cooking I was doing.
+My time in Paris was easily the most rewarding and exciting time of my life thus far.
+With one exception: while I was beyond inspired by the chefs at the institute and all the new culinary knowledge I had yet to learn, I couldn’t help but feel hesitant about the cooking I was doing.
 Particularly, the part of cooking that involves tasks such as breaking down whole chickens, filleting fish, chopping pig liver, among others.
 While I loved to cook, I did not enjoy having to process raw meats.
 After arriving at college, I took a short break from cooking and began focusing on pursuing a degree in science.
-I became particularly interested in food science and alternative protein — the thought of that someone could grow meat out of a petri-dish is enough to make me dizzy.
+I became particularly interested in food science and alternative protein — the thought that someone could grow meat out of a petri-dish is enough to make me simultaneously dizzy and excited.

-In April 2020, the midst of a raging pandemic, I started Chez Jorge while staying home in lockdown.
+In April 2020, the midst of the raging pandemic, I started Chez Jorge while staying home in lockdown.
 I eventually decided to dedicate the page to strictly posting vegan recipes (even though I was not fully vegan then), to feed off my budding interest in the field.
 Considering I spent 18 years of my life non-vegan, this was a seismic shift, to say the least.
 Although I did have vegan and vegetarian friends back then, I myself could not imagine a meal without meat.
 But I would go on to cook nearly every single day, spending each day learning a new dish, or creating elaborate spreads over my kitchen counter for the perfect photo.
-Over time, I slowly fell in love with plant-based cooking, and taking those techniques to recreate dishes that might re-live moments from my childhood.
+Over time, I slowly fell in love with plant-based cooking, and taking those techniques to recreate dishes that might relive moments from my childhood.
 It was exciting — liberating, almost.
 I feel that it not only allowed me to bridge between my love for science and cooking, but take pride in my heritage and continually challenge myself to innovate.